Rebound Motion of Localized Dirac Wavefunctions: Long-term behavior of the probability of localization

 \section{Long-term behavior of the probability of localization}

 Let $\psi$ be a normalized Dirac wave function.
-There are good reasons to interpret $|\psi(x)|^2$ as a position probability density of the system.
-(See \cite{CL15} and the literature cited therein for entering into the details.)
-Then obviously the probability of localization within the carrier of the wave function evolving in time is constantly $1$.
+Obviously the probability of localization within the carrier of the wave function evolving in time is constantly $1$.
 Insomuch the foregoing results on the movement of the border of the wave function yield also an information about the time dependence of the probability of localization.
 However the probability stays not equally distributed across the carrier.
 It turns out that for every Dirac wavefunction (not necessarily bounded localized) in the long term the probability of localization concentrates up to $1$ in the spherical shell $B_{|t|}\setminus B_{r}$ for every radius $r>0$.
 More precisely one has the results in (\ref{PRBG}), (\ref{VPOBT}).

 \begin{The} Let $\psi$ be a Dirac wavefunction.
 Let $\varepsilon> 0$.
 Then there are $v\in\,]0,1[$ and $\tau>0$ such that $\norm{1_{B_{v |t|}}\psi_t}\le \varepsilon$ for all $|t|\ge \tau$.
 In particular holds for every radius $r>0$. \end{The}\\